phorve/phorve.github.io/_pages/books.md

   overlay_image: /assets/images/books.jpeg
 ---

-This is a running list of the books that I've read (since starting this page)!
+This is a running list of the books that I've read<sup>*</sup> since starting this page.
 I update this list periodically and may not update it for months or may update it all the time!
 We'll see!

+<sup>*<sup><sub>or listened to as an audiobook<sub>

 ### 2021
 1. *A Promised Land* - Barack Obama